rdentato/gerku/doc/abstraction.md

      containing `@`

-  1. The expression can be split in two parts with first terms not containing the variable `@` followed by other terms possibly containing `@`
+  1. The expression can be split in two parts with first terms not containing the variable `@` followed by other terms containing `@`

-  2. The first term is a quote containing `@` (otherwise we would be in case 1) followed by other terms possibly containing `@`
+  2. The first term is a quote containing `@` (otherwise it we would accounted for in case 1) followed by other terms possibly containing `@`

   3. The fist term is the variable `@`